 How to Make Big Mac Sliders

-2. Make and Bake The Beef Mixture: Mix together the ground beef, salt, pepper, garlic powder, and onion.
-Press the mixture into the baking dish and cook at 350 degrees Fahrenheit for 12-15 minutes.
+2. Make The Beef Mixture: In a large bowl, combine the ground beef, salt, pepper, garlic powder, and onion.
+Press the mixture into the prepared baking dish.

-Tip For the Best Big Mac Sliders
+What’s the Best Sauce for Big Mac Sliders?

 top shot of Big Mac Sliders on a baking tray

-4.92 from 25 votes
+4.79 from 28 votes

 Big Mac Sliders featured image